 There are two reasons patients come to us to have a revisional facelift.
-The first is to ‘fix’ things that didn’t go well during the first surgery.
+The first is to ‘fix’ things that didn’t go well during the first facelift.
 The second is that it’s time again to rejuvenate the face, and patients want the very latest techniques that will reduce or remove the signs of prior surgery while also rejuvenating the face.

 A Revisional facelift (secondary facelift, facelift revision) is a corrective procedure that is performed to revise and improve upon the results of previous facial surgery.
 There are a number of reasons patients elect to undergo Revisional facelift procedures.
 Some patients seek to refresh or update the results of a facelift from many years ago, while others wish to correct the results of an earlier facelift that they were dissatisfied with.
 Facelift techniques have drastically advanced over the past decade, and we are now able to create more natural-looking results without the excessive tightness, scarring, or facial distortions of earlier techniques.